isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

 ```

 Mathematically, proofs of this flavor are called *vacuously true.* Which is to
-say, they are true only because they depend on a contradiction in the first
+say, they are true only because they presuppose a contradiction.
+From another
+perspective, vacuously true proofs have already "baked in" the principle of
+explosion.

-place.
-Nevertheless, we can give a vacuous proof that all bottom elements (of
+Nevertheless, we can give a vacuous proof that all elements of bottom---of which
-which there are none in the first place) are equal:
+there are none---are equal, or, at least, that they would be equal if there were
+any:

 ```agda
 ⊥-unique : {x y : ⊥} → x ≡ y